-Cotechino Modena joined the official list of typical Italian products with the certification PGI (protected geographical indication) that was released March 19, 1999.
+Salame Cremona becomes part of the official list of typical Italian products with the certification PGI (protected geographical indication) that was released on November 23, 2007.

-Being a product of PGI certification requires that at least one phase of the production process should be carried out in the regions: Emilia Romagna, Lombardy and Veneto.
+Being a product of PGI certification requires that at least one phase of the production process should be carried out in the regions: Lombardy, Emilia Romagna, Veneto and Piedmont.